 Transportation and storage costs will vary by CO2 capture project and the proximity and availability of pipeline networks and injection sites.
 The Environmental Protection Agency estimates that the long-term average cost for CO2 transportation and storage is approximately $15 per metric ton of CO2.

 Currently, CCS has been deployed at commercial-scale industrial facilities, and the first commercial-scale power plants with CCS are under construction.
-As of mid-2012, the Global Carbon Capture and Storage Institute (GCCSI) listed approximately 75 “large-scale integrated” power and industrial sector CCS projects in various stages of development around the world.
+As of late 2013, the Global Carbon Capture and Storage Institute (GCCSI) listed twelve commercial-scale CCS projects in operation and around 50 additional projects in various stages of development around the world.
 Around 20 of these projects are located in the United States (see the Global Carbon Capture Institute’s large-scale integrated CCS project database ).
 The International Energy Agency (IEA) labels CCS as a critical technology for limiting the rise in global temperature to 2° Celsius (3.6° F) by 2050 and calls for 38 power and 82 industrial large-scale integrated CCS projects to be in place by 2020 to meet this objective.
-Given that only about ten large-scale integrated CCS projects are estimated to be in operation by the mid-2010s, the IEA has labeled the status of CCS as “not on track.”
+Given that only around 20 large-scale integrated CCS projects are estimated to be in operation by the mid-2010s, the IEA has labeled the status of CCS as “not on track.”

 The status of the component technologies of CCS is reviewed below.

 Carbon capture technologies have long been used for industrial processes like natural gas processing and CO2 generation for the food and beverage industry.
-Currently, in the United States, commercial-scale CCS projects include three natural gas processing facilities, a fertilizer plant, and a synfuel plant that capture their CO2 emissions and transport them for use in enhanced oil recovery.
+Currently, in the United States, commercial-scale CCS projects include four natural gas processing facilities, two fertilizer plants, a synfuel plant, and a hydrogen plant that capture CO2 and transport it for use in enhanced oil recovery.
 In the power sector, the first commercial-scale power plants with CCS are under construction.
 Mississippi Power’s Kemper County IGCC project and the Boundary Dam with CCS Demonstration project in Canada are expected to begin operations in 2014.
-Additional commercial-scale CCS projects for power generation and these industrial process, as well as ethanol and hydrogen production, are moving forward.
+Additional commercial-scale CCS projects for power generation and these industrial process, as well as ethanol production, are moving forward.
 Few or no commercial-scale projects have been proposed for other high-emitting CO2 sources, such as iron and steel, cement, and pulp and paper production.

 The United States already has approximately 3,900 miles of CO2 pipelines used to transport CO2 for EOR.
 CO2 pipeline transport is commercially proven.